Validators/Staking-API-Documentation/README.md

-Validators - Wallet Provider API Documentation
+Validators - Staking API Documentation
 =====================================

-Give your users a great experience with staking their cryptocurrencies with Validators through our Wallet Provider API - a whitelabel solution if you like.
+For Wallet Providers: Give your users a great experience with staking their cryptocurrencies with Validators through our Wallet Provider API.

 ### **Table of contents**: